Mid-Morning Market Update: Markets Open Lower; Big Lots Earnings Top Expectations

 Stellar Biotechnologies, Inc. (NASDAQ: SBOT) shares shot up 73 percent to $2.07 following an 8-K filing late Thursday disclosing its board and Edesa Biotech approved a transaction that was originally disclosed on March 8.
 During the fiscal second quarter, Stellar Biotech entered into a share exchange agreement with Edesa Biotech, a Canadian biopharmaceutical company.
 Under the terms of the agreement, Edesa Biotech shareholders agreed to exchange their shares of Edesa for newly-issued common shares of Stellar.

-Shares of Genocea Biosciences, Inc. (NASDAQ: GNCA) got a boost, shooting up 59 percent to $7.16 after the company announced the introduction of its 'HempOverView' platform, which combines web-based data collection with aerial imaging technology to assist state administrators and growers with hemp cultivation.
+Shares of Genocea Biosciences, Inc. (NASDAQ: GNCA) got a boost, shooting up 59 percent to $7.16 after the company disclosed that GEN-009 clinical results presentation has been selected by ASCO's Journal of Clinical Oncology as a top 10 featured immuno-oncology abstract.

 AMERI Holdings, Inc. (NASDAQ: AMRH) shares were also up, gaining 18 percent to $0.3660 after the company initiated a Proof of Concept to migrate a client to the Google Cloud platform.